-The Michigan Veterans' Facility Authority (MVFA) was established by legislation under Public Act 560 of 2016 (the Michigan Veterans' Facility Authority Act) as a public body corporate within the Michigan Department of Military and Veterans Affairs (DMVA) and amended by Public Act 351 of 2020.
-The MVFA is administered under the supervision of the DMVA and exercises its prescribed statutory powers, duties, and functions independently as an autonomous entity within the Department.
-The MVFA's exercise of the powers conferred by Public Act is an essential governmental function of the State of Michigan.
+The Michigan Veterans' Facility Authority (MVFA or the Authority) was established by legislation under Public Act 560 of 2016 (the Michigan Veterans' Facility Authority Act) as a public body corporate within the Michigan Department of Military and Veterans Affairs (DMVA) and amended by Public Act 351 of 2020.
+The Authority is administered under the supervision of the DMVA and exercises its prescribed statutory powers, duties, and functions independently as an autonomous entity within the Department.
+The Authority's exercise of the powers conferred by Public Act is an essential governmental function of the State of Michigan.